Cold Tennis Balls

 The finished Pro Stock(s) are made to your specifications:

-- Length: up to 28 inches
+- Length: Up to 28 inches

 - Weight